23subbhashit/StoryTellar/README.md

 like to improve it further and extend its support for various platforms.

 ## Main Features
-Here are just a few of the things that pandas does well:
+Here are just a few of the things that it can provide:

   - Easy handling of missing data.
   - Provides summary of data and error scores of models for regression and classification.